jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/2_Beam_Model.typ

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/2_Beam_Model/0_Beam_Example.svg",
   width: 100%),
-  caption: [Exemplary representation of a bending beam model.
+  caption: [Illustrative representation of a bending beam model.
 The upper subplot shows the support and the applied loads.
 The lower subplot shows the resulting support forces], )<fig_70>